MalekEBelkahla/CordovaPlugins/README.md

 #xCode Project Side

 - Import the UUIDCreator.h inside the AppDelegate Class (#import "UUIDCreator.h")
-- Create an instance of the object UUIDCreator inside the AppDelegate Class
+- Create an instance of the object UUIDCreator inside the AppDelegate Class and call the writeUUID function.
  ```zsh
 	-(BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
 	{